 Registration of guns is a necessary part of a comprehensive licensing system.
 Without it, a licensing system is toothless.
-A single person with the proper license can purchase huge numbers of weapons legally and sell them on the black market and simply deny that the guns are theirs unless they’re caught in the act — which isn’t much different from what we have now.
+A single person with the proper license can purchase huge numbers of weapons legally and sell them on the black market and/or simply deny that the guns are theirs if they’re used in a crime unless they’re caught in the act of selling the firearm — which isn’t much different from what we have now.

 Logistical issues aside, ideally, each gun would be registered to its owner and ballistic tested to keep a record of guns in case they’re ever used in a crime.

 This would also allow authorities to perform a search of gun owners who own a particular kind of weapon should a rare one be used in a crime or a ballistic testing match be found.

 Purchasing Guns and Ammunition

 - Upon purchasing any new gun (including muzzleloading weapons), a valid license must be presented and the gun registered to that individual.